You are currently viewing Drawing on the walls, when parents catch you red-handed

 He throws no stones

-If we really want to win our families, friends, and the world for Jesus, we would do well to remember that the One Who had the right to throw stones didn’t.
+If we really want to win our families, friends, and the world for Jesus, we should remember something important.
+The One Who had the right to throw stones didn’t.
 He forgave the woman in the story above and told her to move on and “sin no more.”

 We would all do well to remember that our Father never throws stones.
 He rolls them, or takes them, away.